-Competitive salary is commensurate with experience.
-Excellent benefits include four weeks paid vacation in addition to 14 office holidays; medical, vision and dental insurance for staff members, their dependents and spouse or domestic partner; life and long-term disability insurance; and, 401(k) plan with employer match.
-Starting salary is $24.76 -$29.81 an hour.
+Excellent benefits include four weeks paid vacation in addition to 14 office holidays; employer-paid medical, vision and dental insurance for staff members, their dependents and spouse or domestic partner; life and long-term disability insurance; and, 401(k) plan with employer match.
+Starting salary is $24.76-$29.81.

-Applications must include (1) a cover letter, (2) resume, and (3) a list of three references.
+Applications will be accepted until the position has been filled.
+Applications must include, (1) cover letter, (2) resume, and (3) a list of three references.
 Applicants concurrently applying to any other position with the ACLU should state what other position they are applying for in the cover letter.

-Please submit your application in PDF format to the attention of Executive Assistant search, ACLU of Northern California, 39 Drumm Street, San Francisco, CA 94111 or online (preferred method) here: https://boards.greenhouse.io/aclunc/jobs/4233494002
+Please submit your application in PDF format to the attention of Executive Assistant Search to: https://boards.greenhouse.io/aclunc/jobs/4412502002

 The ACLU-NC is committed to providing reasonable accommodation to individuals with disabilities.
 If you are a qualified individual with a disability and need assistance applying online, please e-mail email@example.com.
 If you are selected for an interview, you will receive additional information regarding how to request an accommodation for the interview process.